Phoolwari: Production

 Phoolwari began filming in October 1945 and was completed by February 1946.
-It was Madhubala's fourth film under Ranjit Movietone and overall fifth film as a child artist.
+It was Madhubala's fourth film under Ranjit Movietone and overall fifth film as a child artist (Madhubala as Baby Mumtaz).

 Soundtrack

 The film's music was composed by Hansraj Behl with lyrics by Pandit Indra.
 The singers included Khursheed, Baby Anu, Mohantara Talpade, and Hamida Banu.

 Songlist

 Box office

 Phoolwari was a critical and commercial success.
 Box office India reported that the film grossed ₹40 lakhs at the box office to emerge as the third highest-grossing film of 1946, with a verdict of "hit".